pbs-assess/gfsynopsis/report/web/README.md

 project, branch, and pinned Wrangler version can be overridden with the environment variables shown by `./report/web/deploy.sh --help`.

+## Species silhouettes

+The build resolves one PhyloPic silhouette for each species with the [`rphylopic`](https://rphylopic.palaeoverse.org/) package and caches the SVGs in `assets/`.
+It tries the species name first, then the genus name when no species-level silhouette is available.
+Each rendered silhouette links to its PhyloPic source, contributor, and license.

 ## Building and previewing locally

 From `report/web/`, run the following to build the site, start a local server,